PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 Workable will automatically add the role on our [careers page](https://posthog.com/careers).
 It will also 'helpfully' publish it on a bunch of other free but irrelevant job boards - you should manually remove all of those except for Workable and LinkedIn.
 [AngelList](https://angel.co/company/posthoghq/jobs) will also automatically pull all our new roles through.

-As a Y Combinator company, we can post jobs periodically on the HackerNews front page at [https://news.ycombinator.com/submitjob](https://news.ycombinator.com/submitjob).
+As a Y Combinator company, we can post [jobs ads on the HackerNews front page](https://news.ycombinator.com/jobguide.html) for free at [https://news.ycombinator.com/submitjob](https://news.ycombinator.com/submitjob).
+This requires a founder's HackerNews account to do so.

 We also add all roles to YC's [Work at a Startup](https://www.workatastartup.com/jobs).
 For certain roles, we also publish on other job boards: